 Telephone: +34 935439609

-If you are a resident of Europe and wish to contact a Data Protection Authority (“DPA”) in your resident state, please see the following list: http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.
+If you are a resident of Europe and wish to contact a Data Protection Authority (“DPA”) in your resident country, please see the following list: http://ec.europa.eu/justice/data-protection/article-29/structure/data-protection-authorities/index_en.htm.

 3. COLLECTION OF DATA

 Websites: If you fill out the contact form or blog subscription forms on the Websites, you will be asked to provide us with certain Data, including your email, address, name, or phone number.
 Please do not submit any confidential or proprietary information, Sensitive Personal Data, or Payment Data through these contact or subscription portals.

 Some of our Websites includes links to a page where users can pay for our legal services.
 While these links originate on our Websites, and while it may appear that Data you provide will be provided to us, any Data provided through this portal will be provided to a third-party payment processor.
 We do not obtain full credit or debit card numbers, but may be provided with partial credit or debit numbers, or other Data that is inputted (such as client name) to, among other things, verify payment.

 In Connection with Our Services: We may request or obtain Data from you to provide legal or other services to you, or to collect payment from you for our services.